depthfirstlearning/depthfirstlearning.com/_posts/2018-07-10-DeepStack.markdown

   and Libratus.
 In the first of two weeks dedicated to CFR, we learn how the algorithm works practically and get our hands dirty coding up our implementation.

-  The optional readings are the two papers introducing CFR-D and CFR+, further iterations upon CFR.
+  The optional readings are papers introducing CFR-D and CFR+, further iterations upon CFR.
 These are both used in DeepStack.

   **Required Reading**: